 Once a bed has been given a Support Worker is allocated who will work with you on accessing other services such as a GP, housing benefit, counselling, training etc, dependant upon your needs.
 The room is available on a 28 day rolling contract and as long as you are working within the Change Programme, this can continue until you reach the point where you are able to move into one of our move-on properties where there is more independence.

-People are asking me for money to access the night shelter, why do you charge?
+People are asking me for money to access the shelter, why do you charge?

 Our service users are expected to make a contribution, known as a service charge, which helps to cover the costs of things like, heating, lighting, water and sewerage, property maintenance etc., in the same way and to get them used to paying bills in a home of their own.
-At the Night Shelter in addition to their own room and a shared bathroom, they also receive an evening meal and access to breakfast and lunch facilities.
+At the Shelter in addition to their own room and bathroom facilities, they also receive an evening meal and access to breakfast and lunch facilities.

 We help each person with their application for housing benefit which is then used to cover the service charge.